 18. Where else can I go for toxicity studies (values) not on this site?

-19. How do the ingestion and external BDCC values compare to the DCC values for soil?
+19. How do the ingestion and external BDCC values compare to the DCC values for dust?

 1. What are BDCCs?